cyberchrime/organicmaps-fedora/README.md

-# Zyn-Fusion-Fedora
+# CoMaps-Fedora

-A Dockerfile to build [Organic Maps](https://github.com/organicmaps/organicmaps/) for Fedora.
+A Dockerfile to build [CoMaps](https://codeberg.org/comaps/comaps/) for Fedora.

 Currently tested for :

-- Fedora 38
+- Fedora 42
 - x86_64 architectures

 ## Requirements